NetApp/Verda/MongoDB/README.md

 Pre- and post-snapshot execution hooks for MongoDB.

-Tested with: Cassandra 5.0.8 (deployed by Bitnami helm chart) and NetApp Astra Control Service 22.04.
+Tested with: MongoDB 5.0.8 (deployed by Bitnami helm chart) and NetApp Astra Control Service 22.04.

 args: [pre|post]